eze-lopez/zoomcamp24/docs/README.md

 Contains all docs and decision made along the project.

+## DECISIONS

+- This repo will not storage any data file, such as .csv, .parquet and others.
+It's just a tool to process them.

 ## DATASETS

 - [TCL](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) NEW YORK - Taxi & Limousine Commission.